viblo/pymunk/README.rst

 Basically Pymunk have been made to be as easy to install and distribute as possible, usually `pip install` will take care of everything for you.

-- Python (Runs on CPython 2.7 and 3.X.
-Pypy and Pypy3)
+- Python (Runs on CPython 3.6 and later and Pypy3)
 - Chipmunk (Compiled library already included on common platforms)
 - CFFI (will be installed automatically by Pip)
 - Setuptools (should be included with Pip)

-* GCC and friends (optional, you need it to compile Chipmunk)
+* GCC and friends (optional, you need it to compile Pymunk from source)
 * Pygame (optional, you need it to run the Pygame based demos)
 * Pyglet (optional, you need it to run the Pyglet based demos)
 * Matplotlib & Jupyter Notebook (optional, you need it to run the Matplotlib